zaid-devel/Learning_React/03/Readme.md

     - The first button should display “Click Me” and show an alert when clicked.
     - The second button should be disabled and should not trigger the alert.

+# Reusable Props Typing

+## Objective

+In this exercise, we'll practice creating reusable prop types in TypeScript. we will define a set of reusable props for different types of user information and then apply the to multiple React companents.

+_Step 1: Define Reusable Types_
+1. Create a file named `types.ts` in the `src` directory.
+2. Define a base `Info` type and an extended `AdminInfoList` type in `types.ts`:
+  - `Info` Type: This type represents the base information shared by all users.
+It includes essential properties that any user will have like (id, name, email).

+_Step 2: Create UserInfo Component_
+1. Create a new file named `UserInfo.tsx` in the `src` directory.
+2. Create a `UserInfo` component that displays user information based on the `Info` type:

+_Step 3: Create AdminInfo Component_
+1. Create a new file named `AdminInfo.tsx` in the `src` directory.
+2. Create an AdminInfo component that displays user information and additional admin details based on the AdminInfoList type:

+_Step 5: Use the Components in `App`_
+1. Open `App.tsx` (or create a new component)
+2. Import and use the `UserInfo` and `AdminInfo` components, passing the appropriate props.